amorijs/SPT-ModGod/README.md

 - Ensure client mods match the server's installed versions
 - Run the updater to sync missing/outdated mods
-- Check sync exclusions if warnings are for server-generated files
+- Check **Sync Rules** exclusions if warnings are for server-generated files

 ### Web UI Not Loading